 2. Withdraw Money From Traditional Retirement Accounts Before Social Security Payments Begin

 If you have a traditional IRA or 401(k) account, consider withdrawing funds from the account before you start receiving Social Security benefits.
 Why?
-Because distributions from these traditional retirement accounts are included in adjusted gross income, which increases your provisional income.
+Because distributions from these traditional retirement accounts are included in your AGI, which increases your provisional income.

 This will also impact required minimum distributions (RMDs) from the account down the road, since the amount of each RMD is based on the account balance at the end of the previous tax year.
 So, you’ll have smaller RMDs once you start receiving Social Security benefits if you draw down the account before getting benefits.
 And, since RMDs from traditional retirement accounts are taxable, that also means you’ll have less combined income to boost your provisional income when you’re receiving Social Security benefits.